 Referrals for secondary services and inspections

-At any point during your interactions with our border services officers at a port of entry, you may be referred to our secondary services and inspections area.
+At any point during your interactions with our border services officer at a port of entry, you may be referred to our secondary services and inspections area.

-We understand that travellers may feel anxious when crossing the border and want you to know that secondary referrals should not be viewed as an indication of wrongdoing.
-They are a normal part of the cross-border travel process, which any returning resident or visitor to Canada may experience.
+We understand that travellers may feel anxious when crossing the border.
+Referrals to secondary inspection are a normal part of the cross-border travel process that anyone entering Canada may experience.

-You may be referred for a variety of reasons including, but not limited to:
+You may be referred to secondary inspection for a variety of reasons, for example the officer may be:

 - completing or processing paperwork to support your entry or the entry of your goods to Canada.